Abolfazl-TaheriHaghighi/Number-Guessing-Game/README.md

 1. Download Python 3.x from the [official website](https://www.python.org/downloads/).
 2. Follow the installation instructions for your operating system (Windows, macOS, Linux).
-3. Verify the installation by opening a terminal or command prompt and typing: or If Python is installed correctly, it will show the installed version.
+3. Verify the installation by opening a terminal or command prompt and typing:
+4. `python --version` or `python3 --version`
+If Python is installed correctly, it will show the installed version.

 ### Installing the Random Module: